AvolitesLtd/TitanManual/docs/cues/editing-cues.md

 ### Cue View

 If you touch the View button at the right hand end of the row or the
-\[View Cue\] context button, the Cue View window opens, showing you details of the settings individual timings for all the fixtures in the cue.
+<Keys.SoftKey>View Cue</Keys.SoftKey> context button, the Cue View window opens, showing you
+details of the settings individual timings for all the fixtures in the cue.